Build a Shopping Assistant

 // Order review (pushAndWait — resolve is available)

-const { items, shipping, total } = data as {
+const { items, shipping, total } = props;

 return (